haraka/haraka-plugin-bounce/README.md

 ## Features

-### reject_all

-When enabled, blocks all bounce messages using the simple rule of checking for `MAIL FROM:<>`.

-It is generally a bad idea to block all bounces.
-This option can be useful for mail servers at domains with frequent spoofing and few or no human users.

 ### single_recipient

 Valid bounces have a single recipient.
 Assure that the message really is a bounce by enforcing bounces to be addressed to a single recipient.